ncoudray/DeepPATH/LungCancer/README.md

 The output will be generated in the current directory where the program is launched (so start it from a new empty folder).
 Images will not be copied but a symbolic link will be created toward the <tiled images path>.
 The links will be renamed ```<type>_<slide_root_name>_<x>_<y>.jpeg``` with <type> being 'train_', 'test_' or 'valid_' followed by the svs name and the tile ID.

-## 0.3 Convert the JPEG tiles into TFRecord format
+## 0.3a Convert the JPEG tiles into TFRecord format for 2 or 3 classes jobs

 Check subfolder 00_preprocessing/TFRecord_2or3_Classes/ if it aimed at classifying 2 or 3 different classes: